project-foodtrucker/foodtrucker/README.md

 # SF Food Trucker

 App that will show you the location of nearby Food trucks in San Francisco that are currently open.
+This is an open source application available for use.

 ## Examples